LLNL/sundials/doc/arkode/examples/source/c_serial.rst

 Numerical method
 ----------------

-This program solves the problem with the default thrid order method.
+This program solves the problem with the default third order method.

 The problem is run using a fixed slow step size :math:`hs=0.025` and fast step size :math:`0.001`.